janpstrunn/pass-otp/README.md

 ## Importing from passwordstore

-For those who what to import OTP from passwordstore, I do recommend to keep `pass` command out of the `$PATH` and run the following command:
+For those who what to import OTP from `passwordstore`, you can simply run the following command:

 ```bash
 ./pass-otp import
 ```

-Since both are named `pass`, it may conflict and not properly import your passwords.
+If `$PASSWORD_STORE_DIR` is not defined in your `.env` file, you can use the `-f` flag to set it to default.

 ## Notes